Chad-Frickey/KU-Cybersecurity-Bootcamp/README.md

 - Use systemctl to use more memory
 - Download and launch Docker container sebp/elk:761

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+The following screenshot displays the result of running `docker ps -a` after successfully configuring the ELK instance.

 ![github-small](https://github.com/Chad-Frickey/KU-Cybersecurity-Bootcamp/blob/master/Images/ELK_Docker_ps-a.jpg)